 "The borrowing path trajectory will barely change and the big issues at play (unsustainability, higher risk premium) remain in place in our view,” he added.

 How will a weaker pound affect you?

-With oil and several other key commodities and imports priced in dollars, one of the biggest concerns is that a weak sterling will worsen inflation.
-Weaker sterling and a higher dollar makes the cost of imports more expensive and will raise prices at a time when all Britons are grappling with a cost of living crisis.
+Weaker sterling and a higher dollar make the cost of imports more expensive and will raise prices at a time when all Britons are grappling with a cost of living crisis.

-Philip Dragoumis, owner of London-based Thera Wealth Manager, echoes this view: “If foreign investors lose confidence in the country, its government and economy, which is happening at scale, sterling could fall much further and the fallout will be devastating.
+Philip Dragoumis, the owner of London-based Thera Wealth Manager, says, “If foreign investors lose confidence in the country, its government and economy, which is happening at scale, sterling could fall much further and the fallout will be devastating.
 This will keep inflation higher for longer and growth lower.”

 Sarah Coles, senior personal finance analyst at Hargreaves Lansdown, said: “The plunging pound is effectively picking our pockets and making us poorer.
 The market reaction to the tax and spending plans announced on Friday will have a profound impact on everything from the cost of filling up the car and supermarket prices to debt repayments and the value of our savings.